surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   - Restore Windows MinGW builds
   - install-resources targets work with Ninja Generator
   - Surge can run without a factory directory succesfully
-  - Remove an audio-thread memory allocation for most oscillator types
+  - Remove an audio-thread memory allocation for most oscillator types, have pooled allocation for String, and less allocation for Twist
   - Upgrade to latest Catch2
   - Lots of work on expanding the appropriate use of 'const'
   - Move the fx presets to individual files in the factory rather than config.xml